thisismydesign/json-streamer/README.md

 - [RubyGems' guide on gem naming](http://guides.rubygems.org/name-your-gem/)
 - [RFC memo about key words used to Indicate Requirement Levels](https://tools.ietf.org/html/rfc2119)
 - [Bundler improvements](https://github.com/thisismydesign/bundler-improvements)

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/thisismydesign/json-streamer.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License